jamil-shaikh/Employee-Satisfaction-Level-Prediction/README.md

 The modeling process includes:

 Defining a preprocessing pipeline for numerical and categorical features.
-Using a decision tree regressor for the prediction task.
+Using a Random Forest regressor for the prediction task.
 Optimizing the model hyperparameters using Grid Search CV.

 **Evaluation**